-The writing center will have a live tutor available from 6-10 p.m. each Tuesday and Saturday evening and 2-4 p.m. every Friday.
+The Writing Center will have a live tutor available from 6-10 p.m. each Sunday, Tuesday, and Thursday evening.
 Students can log in and have synchronous help on their writing needs during these hours.

 By entering into the online tutoring room, you agree to be enrolled in College M05, a non-credit course called "Supervised Tutoring," which allows the college to provide tutoring services.

 If this is your first online tutoring appointment, please log in 20 minutes before your scheduled appointment time in order to verify your computer’s capability to run this program.
 Once you are logged in, make sure you have a copy of your essay to forward to the tutor.